 - Have the security officer or team create and maintain training materials and train staff on compliance expectations.

-- Educate employees on basic security measures.
-Teach them how to avoid human error-caused data breaches that can happen through events like phishing emails and social engineering scams.
+- Educate and train employees on basic security measures.
+Teach them how to avoid human error-caused data breaches that can happen through events like phishing attack emails and social engineering scams.

 It’s common for modern offices and call centers to operate on hybrid and remote-first policies.
 Businesses need to know how to prevent data breaches with a remote workforce.